renatols-jf/spboot-chassi/README.md

 A injection tree can be triggered outside a `Request` if so desired.
 Calling `AppRegistry::getResource` for a type will trigger the injection process for the object graph starting with that type.

+Currently, if injecting a Spring bean, its scope should be the default Spring scope `singleton`.
+To avoid unnecessary bytecode manipulation, enhanced beans are currently cached.
+If a scope that recreates beans is used, the cached version will still be used.

+Note that Spring managed beans still need their default injection mechanism, like using the `@Autowired` annotation.
+If a repository referenced inside a service needs to have its behavior enhanced, it should be annotated with both `@Autowired`, and `@Inject`.
+Injecting a Spring bean inside an object that is not a Spring bean, - which lifecycle is not manageg by Spring - like a request, does not require `@Autowired`, only `@Inject`.

 ## Context
 [Context](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/context/Context.java)
 is the source of information for the current processing/request.
 It stores